 Your chosen contractor should be upfront about all the costs involved and you should ask for an itemisation of all the aspects.
 This is crucial because it allows you to critically compare different quotes on a like-for-like basis.

 Also, make sure you check the fencing contractors are insured, provide a warranty for their service, and belong to a professional organisation.
 An example of such a body is the Association of Fencing Industries and their website is afiorg.uk.
 Making this a requirement allows you to weed out the cowboys and safeguard against shoddy work.
 Once you have settled on a preferred contractor ensure the price you have been quoted is the price you will pay.

 After spending a lot of money in having a new fence installed, you should make sure you have a plan in place to ensure your fence is properly maintained.
 Although the fence is usually pressure treated and can withstand the elements, having a layer of waterproofing is a great way to increase its life.

 Depending on when you have your fence installed, it is general practice to allow the wood to dry out for a couple of weeks before applying a stain or treatment.

 This article has hopefully provided ideas on the various types of fences available on the market, and roughly how much you can expect to pay for a new fence.
 As mentioned earlier, fence costs will depend on a number of factors, including the type of fence and the size of your garden.
 Requesting several quotes will allow you to choose the best possible price for a given specification.

-Finding a fencing contractor is made much easier by using Quotatis.
+Finding a fencing contractor is made much easier by using Bark or Quotatis.
 All you need to do is post your job with as much detail as possible and interested contractors will contact you.
 You will then be able to review their profiles and read what their previous customers have said, before hiring them.